ppcd-daomanhvan/ppcd-daomanhvan/README.md

 Inspired by https://handbook.gitlab.com/handbook/engineering/readmes/andras-horvath/, customized for myself (a backend engineer).

 ## Dao Van Manh's README
-Hi, I'm Dao Van "Dan" Manh.
-Please call me "Dan" for short.
+Hi, I'm Dao Van "Dao" Manh.
+Please call me "Dao" for short.
 I'm living at Tokyo, Japan.

 In previous decade, I had worked as a backend engineer (mostly) Japanese companies, where I focused on Fintech domain, especially payment systems.
 I have a passion for creating clean architectures and making things work (then making people happy).